Sharp quantitative stability for the fractional Sobolev trace inequality: Introduction

-Here we prove, to our surprise, the optimal stability constant $C_{\mathrm{BE}}(n,m,\alpha)$ is identical to the optimal constant $C_{\mathrm{BE}}(n-m,0,\alpha-\frac{m}{2})$ for the fractional Sobolev inequality (see Remark \ref{optr}), which is well studied.
-Consequently, both the upper bound and the lower bound of $C_{\mathrm{BE}}(n,m,\alpha)$ come directly from \cite{konig1, konig3} and \cite{Chenlu}, respectively.
-Furthermore, following ideas from \cite{konig1}, we derive the existence of minimizers which attain the infimum in \eqref{mini}(see Theorem \ref{cpt}).
-0.1in Based on the stability result \eqref{fractional-trace stability}, we derive enhanced Sobolev embedding results for general domains.
+Based on the gradient stability result \eqref{fractional-trace stability}, we derive enhanced Sobolev embeddings for general domains.
 Specifically, we can add a remainder term equipped with some weak $L^q$-norm $\Vert \cdot\Vert_{L_w^q}$ (see Theorem \ref{cons1} and Theorem \ref{cons3}).
 Such type results were initially established by Br\'ezis and Lieb in \cite{Brezis-Lieb}.
 Later, Bianchi and Egnell \cite{bianchi1991} presented an alternative proof using gradient stability.
 Chen, Frank and Weth \cite{{chen-frank}} generalized their results to the fractional Sobolev inequality.
 We follow similar ideas in our proofs.
-0.1in Another corollary of \eqref{fractional-trace stability} is a stability result of a sharp a priori estimate for the Neumann problem:
+0.1in Another corollary of \eqref{fractional-trace stability} is a stability estimate of a sharp a priori estimate for the Neumann problem:

 where $\R_+^n=\left\{(x,t)|x\in\R^{n-1},t>0\right\}$.
 Given any $u\in L^{\frac{2n-2}{n}}(\mathbb{R}^{n-1})$, we have